 What Are the Benefits and Risks of Equity Crowdfunding?

-Like any type of investment, I’m sure that many equity crowdfunding projects will produce outsized returns for investors, while others may result in significant losses.
 Crowdfunding is not some new mode of investing that will magically produce outsized returns from your living room.
-It requires knowledge and research just like any other form of investing.
+It requires knowledge and research just like any other form of investing, and it includes risks just like any other form of investing.